murkl/arch-os/docs/README.md

 ## Why this exists

-Arch OS is a spare-time project, and the system it installs is the one I use every day, privately and at work, as a project lead and cloud native engineer.
-The road to it started with Ubuntu, in 2005.
+Arch OS is a side project, and it installs the system I use every day — at work and at home, as a project lead and cloud native engineer.
+It all started with Ubuntu, back in 2005.

-The split between the two halves is also a split in how they are written.
-The runtime is Go, written with AI assistance and reviewed line by line before it goes in.
-The Arch Linux side, the installer and the recovery, the shell scripts and the YAML, is handwritten, and grew out of the installer that came before there was a runtime to drive it.
+The two halves are also written differently.
+The runtime is Go, written with AI assistance and reviewed line by line before it's merged.
+The Arch Linux side — the installer, the recovery module, the shell scripts, and the YAML — is handwritten, and grew out of the installer that existed before there was a runtime to drive it.